 Cullen Montgomery Baker was a mean, cold-blooded, and ruthless killer who left a long trail of bodies across the American Frontier.
-A Confederate guerrilla during the Civil War, he didn’t want to give up the fight once the war was over, and afterward ambushed reconstructionists, killed former slaves, and generally terrorized the states of Texas and Arkansas for four years.
+A Confederate guerrilla during the Civil War, he didn’t want to give up the fight once the war was over.
+Afterward, he ambushed reconstructionists, killed former slaves, and generally terrorized the states of Texas and Arkansas for four years.

 Baker was born in Weakley County, Tennessee, on June 22, 1835, to John Baker and his wife, Elizabeth.
 His father was an honest but poor farmer who also owned cattle.
 Soon after he was born, the family moved to Clarksville, Arkansas.
 After just a few years, the family moved to Texas in 1839, eventually settling in Davis County.
 There, his father received a land grant of 640 acres.
 Though they had received the acreage, the family was still poor, and because of his homespun trousers and bare feet, Cullen was teased by students at school.
 Though he was a slender and withdrawn youth, he began to fight back.
 He also obtained an old pistol and rusty but workable rifle and began to practice with both weapons until he was very proficient.

 He took his first drink of whiskey when he was just 15 years old and began to challenge both boys and men who annoyed him to “go for your guns.”
 It wasn’t long before he spent much of his time in saloons, where his quick temper got him into several brawls.
 He was generally described as a hard drinker, a braggart, quarrelsome, and mean-spirited.
 During one fight, he was knocked unconscious by a man named Morgan Culp, who hit him in the head with a tomahawk.
 This incident seemingly calmed his temper for a little while, but it wouldn’t last.